eclipse-hono/hono/site/documentation/content/admin-guide/jdbc-device-registry-config.md

 implementation of [Device Registry Management APIs]({{< relref "/api/management" >}}) for managing tenants, registration information and credentials of devices.

-The application is implemented as a Spring Boot application, and it uses a JDBC compliant database to persist data.
-In provides the following features:
+The registry is implemented as a Quarkus application, and it uses a JDBC compliant database to persist data.
+It provides the following features:

-* Run only the registration and credentials service, or run including the tenant service.
 * By default, supports H2 and PostgreSQL
 * Supports different JDBC connections for read-only and read-write operations, to support read-only replicas

-**Note:** The provided container images contains only the H2 and PostgreSQL configuration and JDBC driver.
+**Note:** The provided container image contains only the H2 and PostgreSQL configuration and JDBC driver.
 While it is possible to use other JDBC compliant databases, database specific configuration and JDBC driver have to be provided by the user.